 - Dec.
 11: "Progress into understanding how photoreceptor outer segments are built" presented by Dr. Tylor Lewis, Arshavsky Lab, Department of Ophthalmology.
 Register here to receive Zoom details.

 - Jan.
-22: " Re-examining the 'persistence' of neurotoxicity: Impacts of development on toxicant-induced neurobehavioral deficits in zebrafish" Dr. Andrew Hawkey, Levin Lab, Department of Psychiatry and Behavioral Sciences.
+22: " Re-examining the 'persistence' of neurotoxicity: Impacts of development on toxicant-induced neurobehavioral deficits in zebrafish" presented by Dr. Andrew Hawkey, Levin Lab, Department of Psychiatry and Behavioral Sciences.
 Register here to receive Zoom details.

 - Feb.
 19: "Tuned to Learn: Mesolimbic modulation of hippocampal states during motivated learning" presented by Dr. Jia Hou Poh, Adcock Lab, Center for Cognitive Neuroscience.
 Register here to receive Zoom details.

 - Mar.
 19: "Online neural modeling for real-time inference of latent dynamics" presented by Dr. Anne Draelos, Pearson/Naumann Labs, Department of Neurobiology.
 Register here to receive Zoom details.

 - Apr.
 16: "Alterations of sex differences in reward processing in chronic pain" presented by Dr. Anne Baker, Department of Anesthesiology, Center for Translational Pain Medicine and Human Affect and Pain Neuroscience Lab (HAPNL).
 Register here to receive Zoom details.